edoardocattapan/ardo.github.io/about.md

 Hi there, thank you for reading this blog.

-My intent here is to share a few independent reasonings which I build upon ideas that are already out there.
+My intent here is to share a few independent reasonings which I built upon ideas that are already out there.

 I hope they are useful to you: make of them what you wish.